Tear Trough Filler in London

 Benefits of tear trough treatment at Centre for Surgery in London

-- Only our dermatologists and plastic surgeons inject dermal fillers for maximum safety
+- Only our aesthetic practitioners, dermatologists and plastic surgeons inject tear trough filler for maximum safety

 - Very quick 10-15 minute treatment

-- Non-invasive with no need for surgery or general anaesthetic
+- Non-invasive treatment with no need for surgery or general anaesthetic

 - No incisions or scars